 Beer fans will want to check out Four Peaks Brewing Co., a brewpub and restaurant known for its patio, fresh beer (have the Hefeweizen if it’s on tap), and good food.
 Expect a crowd, even if you’re visiting during spring break.
 Four Peaks Brewing Co., 1340 E. 8th St., #104, Tempe; 480/303-9967; fourpeaks.com.

 Where to Stay: The Buttes (Marriott, 2000 W. Westcourt Way, Tempe; 602/225-9000) is the closest hotel to Tempe Diablo Stadium, within easy walking distance of the complex.
 It’s also one of the more scenic hotels in the Valley of the Sun: from the freeway it looks like some sort of futuristic neo-Wrightian extension of the butte.
 That’s the Top of the Rock restaurant, and it offers some great views of the area at sunset.

 Also within walking distance is the Hampton Inn (4234 S. 48th St., Tempe; 602/438-8688).

 Flying In: The closest airport is Phoenix Sky Harbor International Airport.
-It’s served by all the major airlines, including United, America West, Delta, Northwest, Air Canada, American, Continental, US Airways, and Southwest.
-It's a pleasant enough airport.
+It’s served by all the major airlines, including United, Delta, Air Canada, American, US Airways, and Southwest.